-The Turkey Vulture is a large bird with black feathers.
-The undersides of the flight feathers on the wings are silver or white in color, and can be seen only when the bird is flying.
-As its name suggests, the bird’s bald head resembles that of a turkey.
-Young Turkey Vultures have darker colored heads that change to red as the birds get older.
+A turkey vulture is a large bird with black feathers.
+The undersides of its flight feathers are silver or white in color, and can be seen only when the bird is flying.
+As its name suggests, this bird has a bald head that resembles that of a turkey.
+Young turkey vultures have darker-colored heads that change to a lighter red color as the birds get older.

-- Although they appear akward when walking on the ground, Turkey Vultures are quite graceful in the air.
+- Although they appear awkward when walking on the ground, turkey vultures are quite graceful in the air.
 They have the ability to soar for long periods of time while expending very little energy.

-- The naked head of the vulture is also an adaptation which keeps the bird healthy.
-Because it often has to reach its head into a carcass to obtain food, feathers on the head would retain unwanted food and bacteria.
-Turkey Vultures also urinate on their legs to kill any bacteria they pick up by standing on a carcass.
+- A vulture’s naked head is an adaptation which keeps the bird healthy.
+Because the vulture often has to put its head into a carcass to obtain food, feathers on the head would retain unwanted food and bacteria.
+Turkey vultures also urinate on their legs to kill any bacteria they pick up by standing on a carcass.

-Turkey Vultures are scavengers, exclusively eating carrion (dead animals).
-At Cosley Zoo, the Turkey Vultures are fed rats and quail.
+Turkey vultures are scavengers, exclusively eating carrion (dead animals).
+At Cosley Zoo, the turkey vultures are fed fish, rats and quail.

-Turkey Vultures can live approximately 20 years in the wild or in captivity.
+Turkey vultures can live approximately 20 years in the wild or in human care.

-Turkey Vultures can be useful in discovering gas leaks.
+Turkey vultures can be useful in discovering gas leaks.
 Vultures are attracted to the smell of rotten meat that is added to the gas.
-A group of vultures circling an area where a gas pipeline runs can be an indicator that there may be a leak.
-Turkey Vultures are also useful for removing dead carcasses before they pose a health risk to humans or other animals.
+A group of vultures circling an area where a gas pipeline runs can be an indicator that there is a leak.
+Turkey vultures are also useful for removing dead animal carcasses before they pose a health risk to humans or other animals.

 - The turkey vulture is one of the most efficient gliding birds.
 By searching out pockets of air that will keep it aloft, the vulture can soar for hours without flapping its wings!